 After being charged with a crime, you will want to find legal advice that fits your situation.
-With David M. Lurie, can work with an attorney who knows this area, law enforcement and the judicial system so that you have a better chance of getting your case plead down as low as possible.
+With David M. Lurie, you can work with an attorney who knows this area, law enforcement and the judicial system so that you have a better chance of getting your case to plead down as low as possible.

 If you have been charged with a crime while attending a Chiefs or Royals game, or any other event at the Arrowhead Stadium or Kauffman Stadium, and need an experienced defender then call me, attorney David Lurie at 816-221-5900 or contact me online.